 Atlantia requested govt respect market conditions in motorway deal-letter

-MILAN, Sept 23 (Reuters) - Italy's Atlantia ATL.MI made clear to the Rome government back in July that any deal over its motorway assets would need to meet market conditions and protect the rights of minority shareholders, a document seen by Reuters showed on Wednesday.
+MILAN, Sept 23 (Reuters) - Atlantia ATL.MI made clear to the Italian government in July that any deal over the ownership of its motorway assets would need to meet market conditions and protect the rights of minority shareholders, a document seen by Reuters showed.

-In a letter dated July 14 sent to the government, the group controlled by the Benetton family outlined the conditions at which it was ready to enter a deal to settle a long-running dispute with Rome.

-In a bid to resolve the stalemate, during a six-hour cabinet meeting on July 14, the government approved a plan that would see Atlantia pull out of Autostrade to make room for state lender CDP.
+The dispute appeared to have been resolved on July 14 when the government approved a plan that would see Atlantia pull out of the Autostrade business to make room for state lender CDP.

-Under the government plan agreed with Atlantia, CDP would buy into a reserved capital increase at Autostrade becoming its leading shareholder before letting other investors in, with a view to an eventual stock market listing of the unit.

-In the letter sent to the transport and economy ministers on the day of the cabinet meeting, a copy of which was obtained by Reuters, Atlantia said that in the absence of a deal that met the conditions outlined the group would be ready to sell the motorway assets directly to CDP, but only after the dispute over the concession had been settled.
+But that agreement risks unravelling because of disputes over its impact on minority shareholders in both Atlantia and Autostrade, and the sequencing of events to resolve the concession dispute.

+The government insists that it can only halt measures to revoke Autostrade's motorway contract once the ownership issue is settled.
+Atlantia wants that threat removed before a deal is finalised.

-(Reporting by Stefano Bernabei, writing by Francesca Landini, editing by Valentina Za)
+(Additional reporting by Giuseppe Fonte, writing by Francesca Landini, editing by Valentina Za and Keith Weir)

 ((valentina.za@thomsonreuters.com; +39 02 6612 9526;))